fenago/katacoda-scenarios/azure-functions/azure-functions-powershell/steps/3/text.md

 A Functions project is the equivalent of a function app in Azure.
 It can have multiple functions that all share the same local and hosting configurations.

-In the lab environment, run the following command, choosing **powershell(preview)** as your worker runtime.
+In the lab environment, run the following command, choosing **powershell** as your worker runtime.
 You can do it by typing **4** when prompted to select language.

 `func init MyFunctionProj`{{execute}}